 Taste: sweet & spicy vanilla, maple syrup, fragrant tobacco, old leather, musty charred oak, immense herbal & floral notes, brown sugar, baking spice

 Finish: long, warm & flavorful – honey-maple, leather, musty & funky oak, sweet herbs & floral spice

 Overall: This 1976 101/8 is about as good as Kentucky straight bourbon whiskey gets (at least in my opinion).
 It’s also classic “dusty” Wild Turkey at its best.
 There’s absolutely nothing about this bourbon that screams sourced outside of WT.
 In fact, it’s very similar in profile to 1981 WT 101/8.
 While the color and mouthfeel are closer to 1987 WT 101/8, the nose, taste, and finish are most definitely in the ’81’s ballpark.
 I’d even go so far as to argue that it has greater balance and complexity than the WT 101 12-year exports from the late 1990’s and 2000’s.
 It certainly has more character, that’s for sure.

 Does this mean that all 1970’s Wild Turkey bottles have the same profile?
 No. Every batch has the potential to be somewhat different.
 That said, it wouldn’t surprise me if whatever sourced barrels Austin Nichol’s had in storage in 1971 were dumped or sold shortly after the Boulevard purchase.
 We do know that some were sold to Julian Van Winkle, but that’s another story for another time.
-As for this 1976 Wild Turkey 101 8-year … it’s a solid gold A.
+As for this 1976 Wild Turkey 101 8-year … it’s solid gold.